Adisharmaax/xenonStact_customCommand/readme.md

 Internsctl is a custom Linux command designed to facilitate various operations on a Linux system.
 It provides functionalities related to CPU, memory, user management, and file information.

+## XenonStack Assignment 1.docx file consists all the working screenshot with commands

 ## Table of Contents

 - [Installation](#installation)